Influence of atomic modeling on electron capture and shaking processes: Introduction

 \section{Introduction}

-Electron capture is a low-energy weak interaction process in which a proton embedded in a nucleus absorbs an atomic electron, leading to a nucleus of a lower atomic number and the emission of a neutrino with a well-defined energy.
-If the daughter nucleus is not in its ground state after the transition, its deexcitation goes through a cascade of $\gamma$ transitions that leads to the emission of either $\gamma$-rays or internal conversion electrons, the latter creating atomic vacancies.
-In addition, the daughter atom just after the transition is overall neutral but in an excited state, the capture process being seen in its electronic configuration as the promotion of the captured electron to the valence shell.
-The subsequent relaxation of the daughter atom then leads to the emission of X-rays and Auger electrons all along the propagation of the vacancies, until their final disappearance.
+Electron capture is a low-energy weak interaction, wherein a proton embedded in a nucleus, absorbs an atomic electron.
+This results in the formation of a nucleus with a reduced atomic number, accompanied by the emission of a neutrino with a precisely defined energy.
+Upon undergoing the transition, if the daughter nucleus is not in its ground state, its deexcitation occurs through a cascade of $\gamma$ transitions.
+This sequence ultimately results in the emission of either $\gamma$ rays or internal-conversion electrons, the latter inducing the creation of atomic vacancies.
+Furthermore, immediately following the transition, the daughter atom is neutrally charged but in an excited state, characterized by a neutral atom with a vacancy.
+The subsequent relaxation of this state results in the emission of x rays and Auger electrons throughout the propagation of the vacancies until their disappearance.

-Ground-state to ground-state transitions are very difficult to measure, especially for low-mass nuclei, because only X-rays and Auger electrons of very low energies can be detected.
-Standardization of such pure electron capture emitters in radionuclide metrology is challenging and directly depends on the knowledge of the capture probabilities, which most often come from theory.
-Recently, a new international reference system, called ESIR [\onlinecite{Coulon20}], has been established by the International Bureau of Weights and Measures (BIPM) based on activity measurements carried out with the liquid scintillation counting (LSC) technique.
-The computed LSC efficiency strongly decreases at very low energy and a precise modeling of the atomic rearrangement is necessary, which depends on the number of initial vacancies [\onlinecite{Broda07}].
+Ground-state to ground-state transitions are very difficult to measure, especially for low-mass nuclei, because only x rays and Auger electrons of very low energies can be detected.
+Standardization of such pure electron-capture emitters in radionuclide metrology is challenging and directly depends on the knowledge of the capture probabilities, which most often come from theory.
+Recently, a new international reference system, called ESIR \cite{Coulon20}, has been established by the International Bureau of Weights and Measures (BIPM) based on activity measurements carried out with the liquid scintillation counting (LSC) technique.
+The computed LSC efficiency strongly decreases at very low energy and a precise modeling of the atomic rearrangement is necessary, which depends on the number of initial vacancies \cite{Broda07}.